HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Related Work

 \paragraph{\ZKACE.} \ZKACE{}~\cite{zkace} replaces transaction-carried signature objects with identity-bound zero-knowledge authorization statements backed by a deterministic identity commitment. \HFIPay{} uses \ZKACE{} not for sender-side routing but for recipient-side claim authorization: once the relay has privately resolved an identifier, furnished a sender-verifiable quote, and committed the blinded binding $\rho_i$ together with the quoted asset tuple, the recipient can prove on-chain that the same committed identity authorizes release of that specific intent to a destination address.
 This composition removes claim correctness from the relay's discretion after intent registration.

-\paragraph{\VADAR.} \VADAR{}~\cite{vadar} provides keyed discovery and passphrase-gated recovery for deterministic identities without exposing a public identifier registry.
-In \HFIPay{}, it supplies the private recipient-side recovery path: a recipient can rederive the same deterministic identity across devices from identifier plus passphrase, and therefore rederive both the public identity commitment and the private claim-binding handle used by the payment layer.
+\paragraph{Cross-device recovery.} Because the recipient identity is a deterministic function of a recoverable root, a recipient can rederive the same identity---and therefore both the public identity commitment and the private claim-binding handle used by the payment layer---across devices from sealed root material gated by a user passphrase, without exposing a public identifier registry.
 Because the funded intent also stores the coarse epoch label $e_i$, recovery does not require a live relay merely to learn which binding epoch must be re-derived for claim.
-However, \VADAR{} alone does not solve sender-side public lookup of a recipient identity; that remains the job of the relay's private directory.
+Such recovery does not, however, solve sender-side public lookup of a recipient identity; that remains the job of the relay's private directory.

 \paragraph{Account Abstraction (ERC-4337).} Account abstraction~\cite{erc4337} enables smart contract wallets with flexible authentication, gas sponsorship, and batched operations. \HFIPay{} is complementary: it addresses the \emph{discovery and routing} problem, while account abstraction addresses execution and sponsorship once the claimant or destination is known.
 An EVM implementation can therefore expose \HFIPay{} claims through an ERC-4337-compatible smart-account interface if desired.